completelyfcked/console.exe/readme.md

 - Run this command in the folder with this README.md `pkg source/package.json`
 If you're having trouble, google it!
-- Executables for: Linux, Mac, Windows would appear in the "build" folder
+- Executables for: Linux, Mac, Windows would appear in the same folder you executed the command in